Gawhara

-Gawhara (جوهرة) is a 1943 Egyptian film directed by Youssef Wahbi and produced by Gabriel Nahas.
-The film stars Youssef Wahbi, Nour Al Hoda, Hassan Fayek, Samia Gamal, and Zuzoo Shakib.
+Gawhara (جوهره) is a 1943 Egyptian film directed by Youssef Wahbi and produced by Gabriel Nahas.
+The film stars Youssef Wahbi, Nour Al Hoda, Hassan Fayek, and Zuzoo Shakib.
 It was produced by Nahas Films and released in 1943.

 Plot

 The most famous composer, Samir Wagdy (played by Youssef Wahbi), attempts suicide in the Nile following an emotional shock.
 He writes a note and leaves it beside his coat on the Corniche, but a poor girl named Felafel (played by Nour Al Hoda) who works collecting palm leaves meets him and convinces him to reconsider.
 He takes her to his villa and discovers that the press and the public believed that he committed suicide after finding the note he left on the Corniche.
 He takes advantage of the opportunity to see what the audience and critics will say about him after they believed he was dead.
 In the meantime, Felafel learns the basics of singing and he decides to give her a stage name, "Gawhara," and creates a musical operetta for her.

 Felafel falls in love with Samir, and the singer Attiyat (played by Zuzoo Shakib), Samir's former colleague, discovers that he is still alive.
 She tries to win him over but fails, and Samir discovers her deception and exposes her to the press, revealing that he is still alive.
 Samir returns to the artistic scene and is offered a role in the operetta by his friend Fathy Bey (played by Hassan Fayek), who is the director of the theater.
 Fathy Bey promises to finance the operetta in exchange for Samir's participation and for introducing him to a girl he loves.
 However, Samir discovers that the girl is not talented and is unsuitable for the operetta.
 Fathy Bey decides to prevent her from going to perform on the opening night.
 Samir gives up his pride and goes to her house to persuade her to sing, but Fathy Bey and his men beat him up and leave him in front of the villa gate.
 Felafel meets him there and he decides that she will sing in the operetta as she has memorized all his tunes since he taught her at his house.
 The operetta becomes a huge success, and Samir goes to congratulate Felafel, finding her embracing a young man.
 He thinks that this young man is her boyfriend, so he decides to leave the country.
 While waiting inside the train, he is surprised by Fathy Bey, Felafel, and the young man she was hugging, who reveals that he is Felafel's brother and worked at the theater without her knowing.
 She hugged him happily, and happiness returns to Samir's heart as he decides to marry Felafel.